David North (character): Skills and equipment

 North is a highly skilled hand-to-hand combatant and covert operative.
-He is also an expert marksman, skilled in the use of virtually all types of firearms.
-He has also worn a variety of uniforms over the course of his career.
+He is also an expert marksman, experienced in using virtually all types of firearms.
+He has also worn a variety of uniforms throughout his career.

-The costume he has worn for most of his mercenary career as Maverick is a suit of body armor consisting of lightweight fiberglass armor plating, a padded kevlar lining, and airtight seals or shields that allow him to seal the suit for further protection.
-His mask contained a limited oxygen supply as well as infrared scanning and targeting systems.
+The costume he has worn for most of his mercenary career as Maverick is a suit of body armor consisting of lightweight fiberglass armor plating, a padded kevlar lining, and airtight seals or shields allow him to seal the suit for further protection.
+His mask contained a limited oxygen supply, infrared scanning, and targeting systems.
 The suit also harnessed a booster pack that could magnify the kinetic energy his body absorbed.
 Canadian inventor Isabel Ferguson is the primary source of his specialized gear.

-As Agent Zero, North wears a body armor woven from vibranium, rendering him completely silent as he moves.
-It also refracts light which renders him practically invisible to conventional detection methods in total darkness.
+As Agent Zero, North wears a body armor woven from vibranium, rendering him utterly silent as he moves.
+It also refracts light, which renders it practically invisible to conventional detection methods in total darkness.

-North has carried a wide array of weaponry including, but not limited to: thermite bombs, hydraulic bolt guns, titanium bullets, wrist-mounted projectile tasers, wrist-mounted plasma blasters, adamantium bullets, anti-metal bullets, and an adamantium-coated knife.
+North has carried a wide array of weaponry including, but not limited to, thermite bombs, hydraulic bolt guns, titanium bullets, wrist-mounted projectile tasers, wrist-mounted plasma blasters, adamantium bullets, anti-metal bullets, and an adamantium-coated knife.